 - Fleet dispatch and planning software (including vehicle management)

 - Machine learning

-- Driver performance and retention solutions
+- Driver performance and retention solutions available via mobile app

 - Driver safety and telematics software